Resources

 As a result, companies often react too late, compensating uncertainty with excessive inventory or suffering repeated shortages.

-The benefits of supply chain resilience
+The benefits of Supply Chain resilience

 Building resilience delivers measurable business impact: